LarsK1/hass_solvis_control/README.md

    - Assign a **device name** (optional).
    - Enter the **IP address** of the Solvis Remote Device (found in your router's DHCP list).
    - Keep the **port** unchanged.
-4. Select your **Solvis Control version** and set the **standard and slow polling intervals**.
+4. Select your **Solvis Control version** and set the **low, standard and high polling intervals**.
-5. Use the checkboxes to select which additional components (heating circuits, solar collectors, heat pump) are connected to the heating system.
+5. Use the checkboxes to select which **assemblies and system components** (second and/or third heating circuit, heat pump, solar collector, heat meter, PV2Heat) are connected to the heating system.
+6. In the final step of the configuration, for each available heating circuit (as defined in the previous step), you can configure the presence and behavior of the **room temperature sensor**.
+Select 'disabled' if no sensor is installed, 'read' to only read the value (default), or 'write' if the value should be writable.

 After setup, the integration polls an initial set of parameters and completes the installation with a **success message**.

-> **Note:**
+> **Notes:**
+> - The integration attempts to determine the number of existing heating circuits via Modbus query.
+If the automatically determined number is incorrect or a different configuration is desired, the second and third heating circuits can be manually enabled or disabled.
+The corresponding entities will then be (not) added accordingly.
+> - The integration uses three polling intervals: high, standard, and low.
+>    - The **high polling interval** defaults to 10 seconds, with a minimum of 2 seconds.
+It is used for frequently changing values (e.g., flow temperatures).
-> - The standard polling interval defaults to 30 seconds, with a minimum of 5 seconds.
-The slow polling interval defaults to 300 seconds, must be greater than 10 seconds, and must be a multiple of the standard polling interval.
-Data is polled based on these intervals, depending on its rate of change: for example, temperature values use the standard interval, while the version number, which changes less frequently, is polled using the slow interval.
+>    - The **standard polling interval** defaults to 30 seconds, with a minimum of 2 seconds.
+It must be a multiple of the high interval and is used for regularly changing values (e.g., room temperature).
+>    - The **low polling interval** defaults to 300 seconds, must be greater than 10 seconds, and must be a multiple of the standard interval.
+It is used for rarely changing values (e.g., firmware version).
-> For an overview of which values are retrieved at which interval, please refer to [the polling groups list](https://github.com/LarsK1/hass_solvis_control/blob/main/polling-groups.md)
+> - For an overview of which values are retrieved at which interval, please refer to [the polling groups list](https://github.com/LarsK1/hass_solvis_control/blob/main/polling-groups.md)

 # Features
 This integration enables data polling and control of up to three heating circuits, solar panels, and heat pumps connected to [Solvis Heating Devices](https://www.solvis.de/) via the Solvis Modbus interface.